Unmasked (TV series): Cast and characters

 The youngest PD on the Trigger team.

 Production

 Development

-The series was developed under the working title Trigger and Yoo Sun-dong PD took the megaphone right after finishing the filming for The Uncanny Counter 2: Counter Punch (2023).
+Yoo Sun-dong PD took the megaphone right after finishing the filming for The Uncanny Counter 2: Counter Punch (2023).
 KeyEast signed a production supply contract with The Walt Disney Company Korea.

 Casting

 Kim Hye-soo and Jung Sung-il were cast in June and November 2023, respectively.
 Kim and Jung along with Joo Jong-hyuk were confirmed to appear after Disney+ released the actors' still cuts in February 2024.

 Filming

 Principal photography began in January 2024.

 Release

 Disney+ announced that Unmasked was one of the five Korean originals slated to be released in 2024.
 The series was supposed to be released in the second half of 2024, but due to lineup changes it was moved to 2025.
 It was confirmed to premiere on January 15, 2025.